Recipe: How To Prepare The Ogbono-Egusi Soup Combo

 Note:

-1. Before you start cooking, soak the dry fish till soft, clean and remove bones.
+1. Before you start cooking, soak the dry fish till soft and clean, and remove the bones.

 2. Grind the egusi and ogbono seeds with a dry mill.
-Keep them separately.
+Keep them separate.

-3. If you have unground crayfish, grind it with the dry mill.
+3. If you have unground crayfish, grind them with the dry mill.

 4. Slice the pepper and set aside.